frestr/armshaker/README.md

 Which will look something like this:

 <img src="refs/frontend.gif" alt="drawing" width="600"/>

+The particular instruction set that is fuzzed depends on the runtime of the current system.
+If the fuzzer is compiled with a 32-bit (AArch32) toolchain, it will be able to fuzz A32 or T32 (with the `-t` option).
+If it is compiled with a 64-bit toolchain (AArch64), it will be able to fuzz A64, although cross-compiling and running a 32-bit fuzzer from AArch64 is possible.

 If a hidden instruction is found, it will be logged in the file `data/logX`, where `X` corresponds to the worker ID.
 Each log entry will be in the following format: `<instruction_encoding>,hidden,<generated_signal_number>,...`, with register value changes appended if the `-t` (and optionally `-g`) option is set.